 Sunday Night Market

 Since we were in Chiang Mai on a Sunday we decided we had to check out the Sunday Night Market.
 It was filled with both tourists and locals alike.
 There were many food stalls (we all had fried rice & noodles for 180 baht/ $5.5 USD for all 5 of us – our cheapest meal, by far, of the entire trip).
 There were also stalls filled with handicrafts from local artisans – we were mesmerized by a guy who was blowing glass in the middle of the busy market.
-And there were souveniers and tchotchkes – we couldn’t leave the market until my 13-year-old got a glow-in-the-dark spinning top that played obnoxious music.
+And there were souvenirs and tchotchkes – we couldn’t leave the market until my 13-year-old got a glow-in-the-dark spinning top that played obnoxious music.
 Those vendors are everywhere and followed us around so beware!
 On our way out of the market, we stopped and watched some locals fire dancing.

 Ko Yao Noi (3 days)

 We knew we wanted to spend about a week in southern Thailand at the beaches.
-There are so many options – not only towns and islands to choose from, but hundreds of hotels & resorts as well.
+There are so many options – not only towns and islands to choose from but hundreds of hotels & resorts as well.
 I quickly became overwhelmed by all the choices and had a hard time deciding where we should go.
 We finally settled on Ko Yao Noi because it was in the middle of all the limestone pinnacles in Phang Nga Bay and was described as being “untouched the way Phuket was 30 years ago”.
 I went to Phuket in the early 90s with my family and remember it feeling very remote and undeveloped.
 I wasn’t sure I wanted to go back and see it so built up – I wanted that remote feeling.
 Although we didn’t see anything in Phuket beyond our drive from the airport to the marina, it seemed a lot more developed than I remembered.
 Yao Noi was like I remembered Phuket.

 We flew Thai Smile from Chiang Mai to Phuket where we were met by staff from the Six Senses Yao Noi.
 They drove us 45 minutes to Ao Por Grand Marina where we had a drink at a restaurant while we waited for our 1PM speedboat transfer which took another 45 minutes.
 We were greeted at the Six Senses pier by our GEM (Guest Experience Manager) who took us straight to our villa.

 Our late June/early July trip fell during the low-season since it’s the start of the rainy season in Thailand.
 While we did encounter some rain, for the most part our days were sunny, or at least partially sunny.
-Since it’s so hot & humid, cloudy days and the occasional thunder storm really didn’t bother us.
+Since it’s so hot & humid, cloudy days and the occasional thunderstorm really didn’t bother us.
 The upside of traveling during this time is that we sometimes felt like we had the hotel to ourselves.

 The Six Senses is spread out on a hill with lots of jungle growth and is designed to feel remote & private.
 It was hard to tell how many people were staying at the hotel besides us, but we don’t think there were many.
 We felt like we ran into the same 4-5 groups of people at meals & at the pool.
 We had a 2 bedroom villa with a private pool, lots of outdoor deck space and lounge areas, and spectacular views of the limestone pinnacles.
 They also have ocean front villas, but our villa was so close to the beach (maybe a 2 minute walk) we didn’t feel like we were missing out.

 We ate all of our meals at the resort because it was an effort to go off property, but we really didn’t mind.
-For the 3 days we were there, we felt like we had plenty of choice.
+For the 3 days we were there, we felt like we had plenty of choices.
 There was a deli that served free ice cream and cookies all day – they may change that policy after our stay.
 They had movie nights on the beach, kayaks, SUPs, and a spa where my 11-year-old & I got mother/daughter massages.

 What We Did